Walk - Lynton and the Valley of Rocks

 Extensive mature woodland, rolling pastureland, a Grade II listed barton whose history includes Celtic as well as Domesday ...read more

-Spectacular views over the Bristol Channel in several directions, and three small hills that between them mimic breathtaking ...read more
+A high walk with spectacular views over the Bristol Channel in several directions, and three small hills that ...read more

 Challenging walks (17 walks)